cellgeni/nf-upload2irods/README.md

 ## Overview

 This Nextflow pipeline uploads files and directories to iRODS storage with comprehensive metadata management.
-The pipeline supports two main operations: file upload with automatic checksum verification and metadata attachment to existing iRODS collections.
+The pipeline supports three main operations: file upload with automatic checksum verification, metadata attachment to existing iRODS collections, and metadata retrieval from iRODS collections.

 ## Contents of Repo:
 * `main.nf` — the main Nextflow pipeline that orchestrates file uploads and metadata attachment to iRODS